StemVibrations/STEM/docs/tutorial2.rst

 ..    # END CODE BLOCK

 To inspect the geometry IDs, the geometry can be visualised using the ``model.show_geometry`` function.
-This function can be used for visualisation of the geometry Ids after creation of the geometry, so that it is known which ID belong to each boundary condition.
+This function can be used for visualisation of the geometry IDs after creation of the geometry, so that it is known which ID belong to each boundary condition.
-For visualisation of surface ids, `show_surface_ids` should be set to `True`.
+For visualisation of surface IDs, `show_surface_ids` should be set to `True`.
-Also for visualisation of line ids, `show_line_ids` and for visualisation of point ids, `show_point_ids` should be set to `True`.
+Also for visualisation of line IDs, `show_line_ids` and for visualisation of point IDs, `show_point_ids` should be set to `True`.

 .. code-block:: python